Chapter 15 : Love rule #14

 I shrugged and I looked at Callie questioningly.
 She shook her head too, and took it from me.

-“It’s beautiful,” she murmured as they both crowded around and turned the pages.
+“It’s lovely,” she said as they both crowded around and turned the pages.

 “If you didn’t give it to me Soph, then why did you ask to borrow my camera before Christmas?
 That’s where all the pictures came from,” I asked, bewildered.